(ABOVE: Metropolitan Hospital, at the turn of the century, the former site of Blackwell Island’s asylum)

 Is there anything more frightening than a insane asylum on fire?
 Nope.

-The early 19th century was not the best time to be labeled a lunatic.
-The medical profession was not terribly prepared to treat mental patients; however, at the time of the asylum’s construction, attitudes were shifting somewhat.
-At Blackwell Island, its isolation and relative calm were seen as conducive to the treatment of the mentally ill.
+The early 19th century was not the best time to be labelled a lunatic.
+The medical profession was not terribly prepared to treat mental patients; however at the time of the asylum’s construction, attitudes were shifting somewhat.
+As Blackwell Island, its isolation and relative calm were seen as conducive to the treatment of the mentally ill.

 The asylum swiftly entered the public imagination.
 Charles Dickens, on his tour of America, visited the asylum and found “…everything had a lounging, listless, madhouse air, which was very painful.
 The moping idiot, cowering down with long disheveled hair; the gibbering maniac, with his hideous laugh and pointed finger; the vacant eye, the fierce wild face, the gloomy picking of the hands and lips, and munching of the nails: there they were all, without disguise, in naked ugliness and horror.”

-It was swiftly rebuilt but conditions were no better.
-Intrepid reporter Nellie Bly then steps into the story at this time with a move that would inspire budding Geraldo Rivera’s well into the future.
-In 1887, already well known for her evocative articles on social reform, Bly took an assignment for Joseph Pulitzer’s New York World newspaper to enter the asylum disguised as a patient.
+It was swiftly rebuilt but the conditions were no better.
+Intrepid reporter Nellie Bly then steps into the story at this time, in a move that would inspire budding Geraldo Rivera’s well into the future.
+In 1887, already well known for evocative articles on social reform, Bly took an assignment for Joseph Pulitzer’s New York World newspaper to enter the asylum disguised as a patient.
 (Why some actress like Charleze Theron has not played her in a film is quite beyond me.)

 For years the only remaining vestige of the asylum was the Octagon, with the entrance tower and once spectacular spiral staircase.
-Certainly, it must have inspired Batman writers to create Arkham Asylum, Gotham City’s home for the mentally insane and frequent home of most of the caped crusader’s rogue gallery.
+Certainly it must has inspired Batman writers to create Arkham Asylum, Gotham City’s home for the mentally insane and frequent home of most of the caped crusader’s rogue gallery.

 NEXT WEEK: More on Roosevelt Island’s peculiar and disquieting history